Rob Gabriele https://www.safehome.org/author/rob-gabriele/

 SafeTouch Contract Overview

-Unlike ADT, you’ll need to sign at least a 36-month contract if you want a SafeTouch security system.
-That contract includes at least a $29.95 per month fee, an early termination fee, and a required pre-payment of the first month.
-While they don’t include a theft protection guarantee like ADT, there is a 30-day money-back guarantee.
+SafeTech also requires a 36-month contract if you want its security system.
+That contract includes at least a $29.95 per month fee, an early termination fee, and a required prepayment of the first month.
+While it doesn’t include a theft protection guarantee like ADT, there is a 30-day money-back guarantee.
 We prefer ADT’s six month guarantee, but it’s better than nothing.

 FYI: If your SafeTouch equipment is damaged or not working as it should, you can always take advantage of SafeTouch's lifetime warranty.